mono424/cdr-ts/README.md

 # CDR-TS

-CDR-TS is a library to parse git remote add origin git@github.com:mono424/cdr-ts.git git branch -M main git push -u origin main (CDR) data in TypeScript objects.
-Compared to other libraries, CDR-TS uses schema-definitions to define the structure of the data.
+CDR-TS is a library to parse Common Data Representation (CDR) data in TypeScript objects.
+Compared to other libraries, CDR-TS uses schema-Definitions to define the structure of the data.
 This allows for a more type-safe and structured way to work with CDR data.

 ## Install